peterernicke/ML_Zoomcamp_2023_Capstone2_Project/README.md

 #### Recommendation: Step 3 - Resample images to 256x256 patches
 **Important note**
-On my Ubuntu 22.04 pc this setting let my machine rebooting, on Windows this works fine.
+On my Ubuntu 22.04 pc (32GB RAM) this setting let my machine rebooting, on Windows (32GB RAM) this works fine.
 To avoid overloading the machine, you can also choose the safer option and choose a **RESAMPLING_IMAGE_SIZE = 128**.
 In that case you need to adapt the folder paths (256->128).

 Ensure that the following default values are set in "prepareTraining.py"